KuraFire/Inclusive/notes.md

 * Developers need to be able to associate our calculated skill levels with their existing user objects
     * Do devs need to poll Inclusive then write to database?
     * Or do we trigger a callback after calculating levels?
+    * ↳ We'll offer an API to retrieve a `userObject` that can be stored on the server, and simply overwritten as an update.
+Similarly the server can push the `userObject` into Inclusive on the front-end if that one is out of date.

 ---